Task-oriented Scheduling for Networked Control Systems: An Age of Information-Aware Implementation on Software-defined Radios: Conclusion and Final Remarks

 AoI has been used for remote monitoring and control scenarios to quantify information freshness.
 However, in a network of heterogeneous control applications, providing freshness may not guarantee optimal performance due to diversified system dynamics and task-criticalities.
 Hence, customization of network through application dependent metrics is beneficial for satisfying heterogeneous demands of such systems.

 In this work, we study practical implementation of various customized MAC protocols that have been proposed for increased information freshness and control performance.
 In addition, we propose and implement a new task-oriented contention-free protocol that considers the quality of estimation at the monitor and employs the estimation error as utility for resource scheduling.
-Through real-world measurements using SDRs, we show that our proposed solution achieves a higher quality of control than the selected existing strategies w.r.t. control and estimation performance.
+Through real-world measurements using SDRs, we show that our proposed solution outperforms the selected existing strategies w.r.t. control and estimation performance.
 Moreover, we propose a new metric called the normalized mean squared error that is a modified version of the previously proposed age-dependent MSE for NCSs.
 We demonstrate its applicability as a scheduling metric when the control loops are of heterogeneous type and dimensions.
 Our results reveal the high potential in cross-layer protocol design for task-oriented communications and networked control.

+We expect the era of semantic communications to bring various research domains together implying a convergence of multiple layers of the communication stack.
+Particularly in task-oriented communications, lower layers are expected to be aware of the information content and track the semantics of data, such as AoI and value of information.
+However, when it comes to practical deployment, it might be challenging to execute decision making due to lack of relevant information.
+To give an example, implementation of a distributed AoI-based MAC protocol implies remote tracking of AoI within the data link layer of the source, although AoI is an application layer metric defined at the receiver.
+Furthermore, to identify the value of information within lower layers, certain knowledge about its content, context and communication purpose is crucial.
+This comes with the introduction of various new metrics and requires system-wide flexibility and programmability of the communication stack.

-However, the systems research is currently lacking behind theory due to the limited availability of easily programmable platforms.
-Additionally, the increased complexity and design issues that are hidden prior to deployment constitute a barrier to practical implementation.
+The system research is currently lacking behind theory due to the limited availability of easily programmable platforms.
+Additionally, the increased complexity and design challenges that are hidden prior to deployment constitute a barrier to practical implementation .
 With this work, we aim to encourage researchers towards a tighter integration of practice into theory and vice versa.
 Moreover, we intend to provide initial design considerations and insights into customized protocol implementation for AoI and NCSs communities.